All Episodes

 Unlimited government and mob rule, what we're coming close to now, where the majority can run roughshod over the minority, that is Darwinian.

-That is doggy dog, that is survival of the finest uh the the uh the fittest.
+That is survival of the fittest.

 If you win the election, you can do anything you want to the people who lost.